sirouk/endpoint-watchdog/README.md

 - `ENDPOINT_URL`: The URL of the JSON endpoint to monitor
 - `WATCH_INTERVAL`: The interval in minutes between each check
 - `DISCORD_WEBHOOK_URL`: The Discord webhook URL to send notifications
+- `DISCORD_MENTION_CODE`: The Discord group to tag for the change notifications.
+You can get this by putting a \ in front of a mention and sending a message in discord GUI client

 Additional constants in the code:

 - `CACHE_FILE`: Filename for caching responses
 - `auto_update_enabled`: Set to `True` to enable auto-updates from the GitHub repository
 - `UPDATE_INTERVAL_MULTIPLIER`: Multiplier for how often updates are checked relative to the watch interval
+- `DISCORD_MAX_LENGTH`: Maximum size of a message to send to Discord before truncation
-- `DPASTE_MAX_LENGTH`: Maximum size of the diff to include in a Discord message before truncation
+- `DPASTE_MAX_LENGTH`: Maximum size of the diff to to include in a dpaste link before truncation

 ## Contributing